Qinaii/Economy-Rostow/README.md

 # Economy-Rostow
-Economy Editor files for Rostow without pre Tier locations
+Economy Editor files for Rostow (i added a example for a tier area list)

 Including all territories: